Addiction and Compulsion

 Whether or not you’ve had addictions or compulsions of the obvious sort, almost everyone (if not everyone) has experienced addiction in some form.
 Most people are addicted to painful, habitual, compulsive ways of thinking.
 Many people have an addictive relationship to normally healthy activities such as eating, sex or work.
 On a global scale, we are addicted to fossil fuels, even though this addiction threatens to destroy us, and humanity also seems addicted to painful cycles of conflict and war and to all the factors that create conflict and war.
 Many of us are addicted to chasing pleasurable or exciting experiences.
 We are often addicted to the accumulation of various things—information, knowledge, wealth, friends, possessions, power, status.
 We can be addicted to identities of various kinds, both positive and negative.
 We can even be addicted to the spiritual search—to seeking rather than finding, to becoming rather than being, to chasing spiritual experiences or comforting answers.
 At the bottom-line, most human beings are addicted to surviving as this apparent form we identify as "me" and to maintaining the illusion of control and personal authorship of our lives.
 To some degree or other, addiction and compulsion is something we all know.

 If you've read any of my books, you know that I have firsthand experience with addiction and compulsion.
-I've had a finger-biting compulsion (dermatophagia, an impulse-control disorder related to OCD) since childhood that still flares up at times.
 I sobered up in 1973 from eight years of near-fatal, bottomed-out, over-the-top, alcoholic drinking.
 I used to be a heavy cigarette smoker and drug user (marijuana, psychedelics, heroin, cocaine, PCP, uppers, downers—you name it, I took it), but those habits fell away by the mid-1970's soon after I sobered up.
 And then after decades of sobriety, I had a much milder experience with occasional addictive drinking that happened off-and-on in my late 50's.
+I had a finger-biting compulsion (dermatophagia, classified as an impulse-control disorder) since childhood that persisted off and on until I was in my late sixties, and I don't rule out the possibility that it could surprise me and flare up again.
 I have had addictive tendencies at various times in my life with any number of substances and behaviors, everything from caffeine to obsessive thinking.
 Over the years, I’ve explored many different approaches to addiction and compulsion.
 In the end, I can't really explain why any of these addictions ended when they did.
 I tried to quit smoking many times without success, and then on the last try, I never lit up again.
 I have no idea what was different about the last time.
 Addiction and compulsion (and the falling away of addiction and compulsion) are movements of life itself.
 Our judgments of these happenings and the meaning we give to them can always be questioned, as can our attempts to understand and control them.
-We can easily become addicted to having explanations and answers and then defending them.
+We can easily become addicted to having explanations and answers and theories and beliefs about addiction that we identify with and defend.
 So, I encourage all of us to remain open to new insights and new information, and to look freshly in this moment, not knowing what might be revealed.

 I sobered up from near-fatal alcohol (and drug) abuse in 1973 with a physician-therapist who used an unconventional approach—a combination of gestalt therapy, transactional analysis, feminist therapy and short-term radical therapy.
 My therapist didn't believe in the disease model of alcoholism or the 12-Step approach that has dominated the recovery field in the United States.
 She didn’t believe that a person was "an alcoholic."
 She even thought it was possible to drink again in a non-addictive way after dealing with the underlying issues.
 She used the model of choice, not powerlessness, and she considered addiction an unskillful choice that had been made unconsciously.
 The reasons for this unconscious choice could be uncovered and recognized, and then we could (consciously) make a different (healthier) choice.
 My therapist felt the power belonged to the person (or more accurately, to awareness) and not to the substance.